electric-sql/electric/docs/usage/data-access/client.md

 ## Instantiating the client

-The exact code for instantiating your database client depends on the SQLite, PGlite or Postgres driver that you're using for your target environment.
+The exact code for instantiating your database client depends on the local database driver that you're using for your target environment.
 However, the steps are the same across drivers:

 1. initialise a database connection (`conn`) using your underlying driver
 2. import your database schema (`schema`) from the `./generated/client` folder